Flu Shots May 26, 2023 - What's New

 Flu Shots and Diabetes

-Flu vaccination is essential for people with diabetes because they are at higher risk of developing serious flu complications, says the CDC.
+Flu vaccination is essential for people with diabetes because they are at higher risk of developing severe flu complications, says the CDC.
 About 34% of adults hospitalized with the seasonal flu reported to the CDC had diabetes in recent seasons.

 Flu Shots and Pneumonia

 Pneumonia can often be prevented following vaccination.
 As of December 29, 2022, the CDC confirmed among the 2,117 deaths reported last week, 968 listed pneumonia as an underlying or contributing cause of death on the death certificate, 866 had COVID-19, and 283 listed influenza.
-While current mortality is due primarily to pneumonia and COVID-19, the proportion due to influenza is increasing.
+While current mortality is due primarily to pneumonia and COVID-19, the proportion due to flu is increasing.

 Flu Shots and Stroke Risk

 The peer-review journal Neurology published a Research Article on September 7, 2022 - Influenza Vaccination and Risk of Ischemic Stroke: A Population-Based Case-Control Study.
 Seniors who received an influenza vaccine were about 12% less likely to have an ischemic stroke (adjusted OR 0.88, 95% CI 0.84-0.92).
-The study looked at ischemic stroke, which is caused by a blockage of blood flow to the brain and is the most common type of stroke.
+The study looked at ischemic strokes, caused by a blockage of blood flow to the brain and is the most common type of stroke.